VitaliyBelyaev/WishApp/README.md

 Wishes and labels stored in SQLite database through SQLDelight, that placed in shared module and used by both Android and iOS apps.<br/>

+For access Flows from shared module in iOS app was used `KMP-NativeCoroutines` library with Swift Combine.<br/>

 ## Kotlin Multiplatform stack and libs:
 - [SQLDelight](https://github.com/cashapp/sqldelight)
 - [KMP-NativeCoroutines](https://github.com/rickclephas/KMP-NativeCoroutines)